 • better protect threatened forests and woodlands across the state, including specific areas in eastern Victoria.

 This is our first advocacy grant in biodiversity conservation.

 Project description: the ‘Champions for Change’ program will address gambling addiction disorder for the purposes of benefiting Victorians at risk of gambling harm.

 People who've experienced the devastating harm caused by gambling will be trained and supported as Champions for Change in an extension of an existing pilot project.
 The expected result will be an additional 50 participants who will contribute to our campaign for legislative reform in Victoria to prevent and reduce gambling harm.

 $150,000 over three years

-Project description: the ‘Maximising impact and coverage’ project will help build Kilfinan Australia’s capacity to provide mentoring service to Victorian not for profit CEOs in sectors facing significant challenges.
+Project description: ‘Maximising impact and coverage’ will help build Kilfinan Australia’s capacity to provide mentoring service to Victorian not for profit CEOs in sectors facing significant challenges.
 This will include, for example, making targeted approaches to CEOs working in the disability sector, which is managing the NDIS rollout, the Indigenous sector and CEOs working in rural and regional areas.

 Through this project, Kilfinan aims to enhance NFP CEO leadership and governance capability leading to improved services to the various client populations and maximsing the return on government and philanthropic funding.